How we regulate the National Lottery

 Each set of balls is tested by the National Measurement Office and Camelot at regular intervals.
 In addition, each draw machine is tested at set intervals to ensure that it is working properly and that the ball selections are totally random.

-A member of Camelot staff called the ‘Draw Manager’ starts the draw.
-The Draw Manager is responsible for making sure the draw runs properly.
+A member of Camelot staff called the ‘Draw Manager’ is responsible for making sure the draw runs properly.

 The independent adjudicator confirms that the draw is honest and fair.
 They are responsible for making sure that the draws are carried out in accordance with the rigorous procedures.